“Nebuchadnezzar had dreams; and his spirit was so troubled that his sleep left him.” Daniel 2:1

 in the future; and He who reveals mysteries has made known to you

-”.
+what will take place”.
 The king was thinking about his future and God spoke to him through not one but several dreams.
 (Note the word dreams is plural.)
 In the Hebrew “dreamed dreams” is in pluperfect tense.
 It reads he “had dreamed dreams.”
 Through this we assume that Nebuchadnezzar had these dreams over a period of time but only now reveals them.

 In scripture we read that God often used dreams to reach the heart of unbelieving kings.
 This happened in the case of Abimelech when God warned him about taking any actions with Abraham’s wife.
 God used dreams with Pharaoh in Genesis 41 to warn him of the coming famine and to move Joseph into prominence in Pharoah’s palace.
 God uses dreams to reach Nebuchadnezzar.